 - Those three credit cards will improve credit the minute they get it

-- As credit card payment history ages, credit will get better and better
+As credit card payment history ages, the credit will get better and better.

 There are many cases where people have credit scores of 700 one year after filing bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale by just getting three secured credit cards and effectively using those credit cards and paying off the credit balances each month.